ABM vs Traditional Approach: All B2B Marketers Need To Know

 - Engage earlier in the sales process with high-value opportunities

 - Align marketing activities with account management and sales

 - Get the best value and ROI out of your marketing campaigns

 - Inspire potential customers with compelling and highly personalized content

 “Over the last year, we have seen B2B marketers move in droves to account-based approaches.” - Craig Rosenberg

 If your company hasn’t begun implementing an ABM B2B strategy yet, here are some compelling reasons why you should give it a try:

-- Clearly defined ROI - Effective ABM drives clear business results.
+- Clearly defined ROI - Effective account based marketing tactics drive clear business results.
 According to the 2014 ITSMA Account-Based Marketing Survey, ABM delivers the highest ROI of any B2B marketing strategy or tactic.
-It’s incredibly precise, highly-targeted, personalized, and accurate compared to general inbound/outbound strategies - making it much easier for marketers to measure ROI.
+It’s incredibly precise, highly targeted, personalized, and accurate compared to general inbound/outbound strategies - making it much easier for marketers to measure ROI.

-- Efficient Use of Resources - By scaling ABM marketing strategies, B2B marketers can do more with less.
+- Efficient Use of Resources - By scaling account based marketing strategies, B2B marketers can do more with less.
 Because ABM is so targeted, it allows marketers to focus their resources effectively, and run marketing programs that are specifically optimized for target accounts.